-Plan category (A) Number of securities to be issued upon exercise/vesting of outstanding options, warrants, units and rights (B) Weighted-average exercise price of outstanding options, warrants, units and rights (C) Number of securities available for future issuance under Equity Compensation Plans (excluding securities reflected in column (A)) Equity compensation plans approved by security holders (1) 1,528,934 (2) \$ 6.62 1,129,897 (3) Equity compensation plans not approved by security holders (4) 50,000 (5) \$ 2.75 1,000 (6)
+Plan category (A) Number of securities to be issued upon exercise/vesting of outstanding options, warrants, units and rights (B) Weighted-average exercise price of outstanding options, warrants, units and rights (C) Number of securities available for future issuance under Equity Compensation Plans (excluding securities reflected in column (A)) 1 fail category units and rights units and rights column (A)) Equity compensation plans approved by security holders (1) 1,528,934 (2) \$ 6.62 1,129,897 (3) Equity compensation plans not approved by security holders (4) 50,000 (5) \$ 2.75 1,000 (6)

-(1) Includes the 2008 Equity Incentive Plan, the Amended and Restated 2012 Equity Incentive Plan, the 2022 Equity Incentive Plan, and the Employee Stock Purchase Plan (the "ESPP") of the
+Includes the 2008 Equity Incentive Plan, the Amended and Restated 2012 Equity Incentive Plan, the Employee Stock Purchase Plan (the "ESPP") of the Company.

-Company.
 Includes stock options to purchase 1,401,217 shares of common stock with a per share weighted-average exercise price of \$6.62.
-Also includes 127,717 restricted stock units with no (2)
+Also includes 127,717 restricted stock units with no

-Includes stock options to purchase 1,401,217 shares of common stock with a per share weighted-average exercise price of \$0.02.
-Also includes 127,717 restricted stock units with no exercise price.
-Includes 58,426 shares of common stock available for purchase under the ESPP as of March 31, 2023.
+Includes S0,406 shares of common stock available for purchase under the ESPP as of March 31, 2023.
 Includes certain Inducement Award Stock Option Agreements and Inducement Award Performance-Based Restricted Stock Unit Agreements and the 2021 Inducement Equity Incentive Plan of the Company (the "Inducement Plan").
 Includes 50,000 stock options with a per share exercise price of \$2.75 granted pursuant to the Inducement Plan.
 Includes 1,000 shares of common stock reserved for issuance pursuant to the Inducement Plan.